How much does it cost to charge an electric car in the Netherlands in 2024?

 For drivers that charge often or drive long distances, you may save more on a subscription plan.

-On average, it’s cheaper to pay the operator cost than a fixed pricing scheme, since networks compete on price within the same region.
+In most areas, it’s cheaper to pay the operator cost than a fixed pricing scheme, since networks compete on price within the same region.

 #3 Earn money every time someone uses your home charger